Immortal Universe: Mayfair Witches (2023)

 In December 2021, it was reported that AMC had given a series order for Mayfair Witches, a television adaptation of Rice's 1990 novel The Witching Hour, written and executive produced by Esta Spalding and Michelle Ashford, and executive produced by Mark Johnson.
 The Interview with the Vampire series was already in production, but had not yet aired.
 Mayfair Witches premiered on AMC and AMC+ on January 8, 2023.
 On February 3, 2023, AMC renewed the series for a second season.
+In April 2025, the series was renewed for a third season.

 The series stars Alexandra Daddario as neurosurgeon Rowan Mayfair, Harry Hamlin as wealthy patriarch Cortland Mayfair, Tongayi Chirisa as Talamasca agent and empath Ciprien Grieve, and Jack Huston as the malevolent spirit Lasher.
 Recurring roles include Annabeth Gish as Rowan's birth mother Deirdre Mayfair, Beth Grant as Rowan's great aunt Carlotta Mayfair, Erica Gimpel as Rowan's adopted mother Ellie Mayfair and Jen Richards as Cortland's daughter Jojo Mayfair.

 In the story, Rowan is shocked to learn she is the heiress to a dynasty of powerful witches haunted by a sinister entity called Lasher.
 As she uncovers the secrets of her new family and learns her true nature, she is surveilled, and soon assisted, by an agent of a mysterious organization called the Talamasca.

 Talamasca: The Secret Order (2025)

 In April 2023, it was announced that AMC was developing a third Immortal Universe series focused on the Talamasca, a secret society featured in Rice's Vampire Chronicles and Mayfair Witches series.
 In June 2024, it was reported that AMC had greenlit the series, titled Anne Rice's Talamasca: The Secret Order, set to be written and executive produced by showrunners John Lee Hancock and Mark Lafferty.
 Principal photography for the first season began in the Autumn of 2024 in Manchester, England.
 In September, it was announced that Nicholas Denton would portray Guy Anatole.
 Later that month, it was announced that William Fichtner would portray Jasper and that Elizabeth McGovern would portray Helen.
 By October, production had begun.
 In November, it was announced that Maisie Richardson-Sellers had joined the cast as Olive.
 The series premiered on AMC and AMC+ on October 26, 2025.
+In March 2026, it was announced that the series had been canceled after one season.